pramendraindian/rag-design-pattern/README.md

 **Multi-hop RAG**: For complex questions requiring deep reasoning, this pattern performs multiple, chained retrieval steps, where the output of one search informs the next.

-Agentic RAG: The most sophisticated pattern, where an autonomous AI agent dynamically decides which tools or data sources to use, breaks down complex tasks into sub-queries, and orchestrates the information gathering process.
+**Agentic RAG**: The most sophisticated pattern, where an autonomous AI agent dynamically decides which tools or data sources to use, breaks down complex tasks into sub-queries, and orchestrates the information gathering process.

-Corrective RAG (CRAG): Includes a self-reflection mechanism that evaluates the quality of retrieved documents and performs additional searches if the initial information is insufficient or irrelevant.
+**Corrective RAG (CRAG)**: Includes a self-reflection mechanism that evaluates the quality of retrieved documents and performs additional searches if the initial information is insufficient or irrelevant.